James Spencer professional photo

 In 2012, I completed my PhD in Theological Studies—Old Testament from Trinity Evangelical Divinity School.
 I also earned an MA in Biblical Exegesis from Wheaton College and a Master of Divinity from Moody Theological Seminary.

 I currently serve as the President of the D. L. Moody Center and Managing Partner of Useful to God Ministries.
-As part of my work iwth Useful to God, I am spearheading the development of Verum Seminary, an AI-powered education initiative.
+As part of my work with Useful to God, I am spearheading the development of Verum Seminary, an AI-powered education initiative.
+I also teach as an adjunct instructor at Wheaton College and am an Associate Research Fellow with the Kirby Laing Centre for Public Theology.

 Prior to my work with the D. L. Moody Center, I was a Vice President and Academic Dean at Moody Bible Institute.
 I've also had the opportunity to serve as an Associate Consultant with Ruffalo Noel Levitz before starting my own consulting practice.
 You can see more about my credentials in my CV.